brendonso/PlayerVsBot/README.md

 # PVP with Bot - Brendon So

 # Intro
 Hello!
-In this game, Players can select their fighter & choose their own background then fight opponent that is a bot programmed with multiple behaviors/strategies.
+In this game, Players can select their fighter & choose a background before fighting against a bot opponent that is programmed with multiple behaviors and strategies.

 **Fighting with the Bot**